 For more information or to join the IEC, contact Dr. Robert L. Canida II, vice president for inclusive excellence, at firstname.lastname@example.org.

-Through Multicultural Services, our Student Diversity Liaisons facilitate workshops, presentations, and discussions on topics of diversity and inclusion for the campus and community.
+Through Multicultural Services, our Student Diversity Council (SDC) Liaisons facilitate workshops, presentations, and discussions on topics of diversity and inclusion for the campus and community.
 Contact Annette Stadtherr at email@example.com for more information.